guenchi/Raven/README.md

 ***Web Site:*** http://ravensc.com

-The project Raven is surport by http://theschemer.org

-the Raven libraries generally work fine on the R6RS implatetion, except for some built on the c library which dependent on Chez Scheme's FFI interface.

 ***Packages List***  http://ravensc.com/list

  package | description |  only for Chez | r6rs common | pure Scheme | C lib depenced